NickyDaB/CCNY-SCI-31920/exercises/my_first_github_repo/my_first_github_repo.md

 - **Public / Private** : Visability of your project.
 For now, let's just make things public.
 It's easier that way, but in the future, for sensitive data or other projects, you might set this to private.

-- **Initalize the repository with** : Some additional quick standard things most repos do, so GitHub added them as fast set up options.
+- **Initialize the repository with** : Some additional quick standard things most repos do, so GitHub added them as fast set up options.
 I usually always add a readme.
 In the future we will mess around with gitignore (which tells git to ignore some files in your project folder) and license (which says how others are allowed to use this project).
 We will leave them as "none" for now.

 ### Setting Up the Repository

 Ok, now that we have the quick overview.
 Let's fill out the data and make the repository.

 For the name I'll go with `my_first_repo`.
-I have some previous habbits with working with various operating systems.
+I have some previous habits with working with various operating systems.
 So, for my folders and file names I like to use all lowercase letters and underscores.
 Feel free to do what ever you want.
 But understand that the name of the repo will be your "root" folder *(Aka, the folder where all your files will be located)*.
-Eventually we will copy and clone this folder to our local machine, so that may impact what you call your project folder.
+Eventually, we will copy and clone this folder to our local machine, so that may impact what you call your project folder.

 > ***Side Note:** It might make sense, but you can't create multiple repositories with the same name.*
 >